 Sue: Why is the virus here on Earth in the first place?
-This bit doesn’t make a lot of sense to me.
+This bit doesn’t make sense to me.

 Me: I’ve seen this dozens of times and it still doesn’t make any sense to me.

-The Daleks plan on sending duplicates of the Doctor and his companions to Gallifrey where they will assassinate the High Council of the Time Lords.
+The Daleks want to send duplicates of the Doctor and his companions to Gallifrey so they can assassinate the High Council of the Time Lords.

-Sue: Things are very complicated all of a sudden.
+Sue: Things have become very complicated all of a sudden.
 Where the hell did that come from?